webix-hub/docs/data/api/ui.calendar_showcalendar.md

 	shows the calendar according to the year and month set in the specified date

 @params:
-- date		string/object		a Date object or a string representing a date
+- date		string, Date		a Date object or a string representing a date

 @example:
 webix.ui({